marsbroshok/mlops-labs/workshops/tfx-caip-tf21/lab-02-tfx-pipeline/README.md

 9. The *ModelValidate* component compares the model against a baseline.
 If this is the first run of the pipeline the model will be blessed regardless of an outcome of the evaluation.
 In subsequent runs, the baseline is a performance evaluation of the model from the previous run.
 10. If the model trained by the pipeline was blessed, the model is deployed to AI Platform Prediction using the *Pusher* component.
 The configuration of AI Platform Prediction is a compile time setting.

+The compile time settings, like the settings controlling AI Platform, and the default values for the runtime parameters are passed to the pipeline DSL using environment variables.
+This approach makes it easier to integrate the DSL with CI/CD workflow, which will be demonstrated in the `lab-03-tfx-cicd` lab.

-The pipeline uses a custom docker image, which is a derivative of the [tensorflow/tfx:0.21.0 image](https://hub.docker.com/r/tensorflow/tfx), as a runtime execution environment for the pipeline's components.
-The same image is also used as a a training image used by **AI Platform Training**
+The pipeline is configured to use a custom docker image as runtime environment for TFX components.
+The  image is a derivative of the standard [tensorflow/tfx:0.21.0 image](https://hub.docker.com/r/tensorflow/tfx).
+The same image is also used as a a training image used by **AI Platform Training**.

-The custom image modifies the base image by adding the  the `transform_train.py` file that contains data transformation and training code used by the pipeline's `Transform` and `Train` components.
+The custom image modifies the base image by adding the  the `transform_train.py` file that contains data transformation and training code and the `schema.pbtxt` that contains the custom schema developed in `lab-01-tfx-walkthrough`.

 ### Configuring the environment settings